Connect With Us

 How does private mortgage insurance (PMI) affect my overall cost?

-PMI adds to your monthly mortgage payment but doesn’t change your base interest rate.
+PMI adds to your monthly mortgage payment but doesn't change your base interest rate.
 It typically costs 0.3% to 1.5% of your loan annually.
 Understand when it ends by reading our guide on when PMI goes away.
+See when conventional loans require PMI for more details.

 Is it better to pay points or increase my down payment?

 It depends on your timeline.
-If you’ll stay beyond the break-even point, mortgage points may save money.
-Otherwise, a larger down payment reduces principal and may avoid PMI.
+If you'll stay beyond the break-even point, mortgage points may save money.
+Otherwise, a larger down payment lowers principal and may avoid PMI.
 Use our discount points calculator to decide.

 Can I get a conventional loan for an investment property?

 Yes.
 Conventional loans are among the few options for financing investment properties.
 However, expect higher down payments (typically 15–25%), stricter credit requirements (often 680+), and higher interest rates than for primary residences.
 Learn more in our guide on conventional loans for investment properties.
+Compare VA loan vs conventional loan for eligible veterans.

 Conclusion: Empowering Your Home Financing Journey